wpmudev/membership-2/README.md

 The **only** development branch for M2 is `master`.
 This branch ultimately is responsible for creating the production branches that are finally published.

 Production branches are automatically built, based on the master branch.
-Any changes made to those other branches will be overwritten!
+Any changes made to those other branches will be **overwritten**!

 **Remember:** `master` is the ONLY branch that should be edited and forked!